Australia kicks off carbon tax, PM future in doubt

 Many big polluters, such as miners, also remain vehemently opposed and uncertainty over its future is crimping investment in the power sector.

-UBS has cut its earnings estimates for global mining houses BHP Billiton (BHP.AX) (BLT.L) and Rio Tinto (RIO.AX) (RIO.L) by between 3 and 4 percent ahead of the carbon tax and another tax on mining profits also due to start on Sunday.
+UBS has cut its earnings estimates for global mining houses BHP Billiton and Rio Tinto by between 3 and 4 percent ahead of the carbon tax and another tax on mining profits also due to start on Sunday.

 The Australian carbon scheme is the product of years of fierce bargaining with business and political parties.

-It will initially cover just under 300 companies and councils that comprise about 60 percent of the nation's roughly 550 million tonnes of CO2.
+It will initially cover just under 300 companies and councils that comprise about 60 percent of the nation's roughly 550 million tons of CO2.

-For the first three years, polluters will pay a fixed price for CO2 emissions, reaching A$25.40 a tonne in the final year.
+For the first three years, polluters will pay a fixed price for CO2 emissions, reaching A$25.40 a ton in the final year.

 From July 2015, emissions trading with regular auctioning of pollution permits will start, along with rules that allow polluters to buy overseas emission reduction offsets, such as Certified Emission Reductions (CERs), part of the United Nation's Kyoto Protocol climate pact.

-A floor of A$15 a tonne and a cap of A$20 above the expected international price will run till 2018.
+A floor of A$15 a ton and a cap of A$20 above the expected international price will run till 2018.

 BILLION-DOLLAR PRIZE, MAYBE